-The aim of this project is to investigate the positive effects of medication usually used to treat sleep issues, on back pain.
+The SLEEPain project aims to investigate the positive effects of medication usually used to treat sleep issues, on back pain.

-Research has shown that a bi-directional relationship exists between sleep quality and pain intensity in people with low back pain.
-That means that people with low back pain are more likely to sleep badly and people who sleep badly are more likely to report worse back pain.
-In this trial we are investigating whether improving sleep has a knock on effect on improving pain in people who have a new onset of pain at their lower back.
+Research has shown that there is a bi-directional relationship between sleep quality and pain intensity in people with low back pain.
+That means that people with low back pain are more likely to sleep poorly, and people who sleep poorly are more likely to report worse back pain.
+This trial is investigating whether improving sleep has a knock-on effect on improving pain in people who have a new onset of pain in their lower back.